microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 ### IntelliSense

 Visual Studio Code comes with powerful IntelliSense for JavaScript and TypeScript pre-installed.
 In the below example, position the text cursor in front of the error underline, right after the dot and press kb(editor.action.triggerSuggest) to invoke IntelliSense.
-Notice how the suggestion comes from the require api.
+Notice how the suggestion comes from the Request API.

 ```js
 var express = require('express');